-In 2002, the Brazilian government passed a programme called PROINFA to stimulate the development of biomass, wind and small hydro power generation.
+In 2002, the Brazilian government passed a programme called the programme of Incentives for Alternative Electricity Sources (PROINFA) to stimulate the development of biomass, wind and small hydro power generation.
 This law was revised in November 2003.

 In the first stage (up to 2008, although the deadline has been extended until the end of 2008, and will possibly be extended into 2009), the programme guaranteed power sale contracts of projects with a total capacity of 3,300 MW using these technologies, originally divided into three equal parts of 1100 MW per technology.
 Wind’s share was later increased to 1400 MW.
 The Brazilian state-controlled electricity utility Eletrobrás will buy power produced by RES under power purchase agreements (PPAs) of 20 years at pre-determined preferential prices.

-Originally, a second stage of PROINFA was planned for when the 3,300 MW objective had been met, with the aim to increase the share of the three renewable sources to 10% of annual electricity consumption within 20 years.
-Renewable energy generators would then have been required to issue a number of Renewable Energy Certificates in proportion to the amount of clean energy produced.
+Originally, a second stage of PROINFA was planned for when the 3,300 MW objective had been met, with the aim to increase the share of the three renewable sources to 10 per cent of annual electricity consumption within 20 years.
+Renewable energy generators would then have been required to issue a number of renewable energy certificates in proportion to the amount of clean energy produced.

 However, despite the high expectations raised by the PROINFA programme, the scheme has to date failed to deliver the great number of wind projects the government had aimed for.
 As a result, the current government is showing little interest in taking PROINFA to its second stage, and is considering replacing it with an auction system.
 The Brazilian Wind Power Association (ABEEolica) is lobbying to proceed with PROINFA II while at the same time introducing an auction process.